-Before admission to candidacy for the doctoral degree, the student must pass both a written and an oral Doctoral Comprehensive Examination.
-These examinations are intended to evaluate the student's comprehensive knowledge of the major and minor subjects of study, both in breadth across the general field of study, and in depth within the area of specialization.
-The Comprehensive Examination is considered a single examination, although it consists of written and oral parts.
+Before admission to candidacy for the doctoral degree, the student must pass both a written and an oral doctoral comprehensive examination.
+This examination is intended to evaluate the student's comprehensive knowledge of the major and minor subjects of study, both in breadth across the general field of study, and in depth within the area of specialization.
+The comprehensive examination is considered a single examination, although it consists of written and oral parts.
 The committee that will evaluate the comprehensive examination will consist of the dissertation committee (as described in Section 4.1.9 herein) and at least one University of Arizona faculty from the chosen minor.
 Committee members from other UA programs can be incorporated at the discretion of the student and faculty advisor.
 Additionally, committee members from other institutions can be incorporated, in addition to CHEE faculty and minor members, as special members.
 Special members must be pre-approved by the program and the Dean of the Graduate College for inclusion on the comprehensive exam committee (and dissertation committee, if desired).
-The student and the student's faculty advisor determine the thesis committee in consultation (if needed) with the GSC.
+The student and the student's faculty advisor determine the comprehensive exam committee (and by extension the dissertation committee) in consultation (if needed) with the GSC.
 Before scheduling the exam, all students must file the Comprehensive Exam Committee Appointment Form in GradPath.
-Once a date has been determined for the Oral Comprehensive Exam, the student must file an Announcement of Doctoral Comprehensive Exam Form in GradPath at least two weeks (10 business days) in advance of the exam date.
+Once a date has been determined for the oral comprehensive exam, the student must file an Announcement of Doctoral Comprehensive Exam Form in GradPath at least two weeks (10 business days) in advance of the exam date.

-The written portion of the Comprehensive Examination must be completed during the spring semester following completion of the Qualifying Examination (i.e., fourth semester).
+The written portion of the comprehensive examination must be completed during the spring semester following completion of the qualifying examination (i.e., fourth semester).
 It should contain a thorough literature analysis of the subject of the dissertation research (i.e., the state of the art), and a detailed research plan on which subsequent dissertation-related work will be premised.
-The entire document, not including appendices and references, must be a minimum of 10 and not more than 20 pages (single-spaced in a US Federal Agency research article format and font, as recommended by the student's faculty advisor/Comprehensive Exam committee).
+The entire document, not including appendices and references, must be a minimum of 10 and not more than 20 pages (single-spaced in a US Federal Agency research article format and font, as recommended by the student's faculty advisor and the rest of the comprehensive exam committee).